bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/akka_basics.md

 # What is Akka?

-Akka is an implementation of the [Actor Model](learn_to_code/java/akka/akka_basics?id=actor-model), which is itself a concepts that competes with threading.
-Akka's main advantage is that it eliminates the conceopf of shared state - so there is no need to worry about locking shared variables as you would have to using threads.
+Akka is an implementation of the [Actor Model](learn_to_code/java/akka/akka_basics?id=actor-model), which is a theoretical model of concurrent computation; boiled down, Akka is similar to multithreading but with capabilities across a distributed system.
+One of Akka's main advantages is that it eliminates the concept of shared state - so there is no need to worry about locking shared variables as you would have to using threads.

 In addition, Akka utilizes fault-tolerant distribution - it does this with its use of [supervision](learn_to_code/java/akka/akka_basics?id=supervision) in as well as through its support of running in a distributed setting (so multiple networked machine can work together to accomplish tasks); in short, Akka scales well and can maintain high availability via [supervision](learn_to_code/java/akka/akka_basics?id=supervision).

 # Basic Concepts